Creating an employee training video effectively delivers consistent and engaging training content to your workforce.

 Select a location that is free from distractions and background noise.

-Make sure the setting matches the content and supports the learning objectives.
+Ensure the setting or flipped classroom matches the content and supports the learning objectives.

-If you’re filming demonstrations, ensure the setting replicates the actual work environment.
+If you’re filming demonstrations, ensure the setting replicates the work environment.

 Step 5: Film and Edit the Video